 More than 40 presenters who will come to your community to be part of a conversation about making a living and making a life in Wisconsin.
 Personal stories and valuable perspectives on what work is like today, in the past, and going forward.

 Pulitzer Prize-winning reporter Amy Goldstein spent years immersed in Janesville to illuminate the human consequences of one of the nation’s biggest political issues.
-She will join us in Wisconsin for a public talk at the Wisconsin Book Festival on November 4th in Madison.
-Join us for this special event!
+She joined us at the Wisconsin Book Festival on November 4th.
+Watch it on CSPAN Book TV!

 “…to look beyond the conventional wisdom and the oft-repeated stories to try to find the reality behind the myth.
 That, I believe, is the work of a journalist.”